soranoo/next-css-obfuscator/README.md

 ### 7. When to use `enableJsAst`?

-If you are going to partially obfuscate your site, you may want to enable this option to obfuscate.
-It gives the ability to trace the variable that related to class name in a JS file which the normal basic partial obfuscation can't do.
+~~If you are going to partially obfuscate your site, you may want to enable this option to obfuscate.
+It gives the ability to trace the variable that related to class name in a JS file which the normal basic partial obfuscation can't do.~~ (WIP)

 > [!WARNING]\
 > Note that if a shared component under obfuscation marker, that component will be obfuscated and may affect the other components(with no obfuscation marker) that use the same shared component.